smart-data-lake/smart-data-lake/blog/2022-04-07-SDL_databricks/2022-04-07-Databricks.md

     - typesafe library version correction script: the workspace currently includes version 1.2.1 from com.typesafe:config java library.
       SDLB relies on functions of a newer version (>1.3.0) of this library.
       Thus, we provide a newer version of the com.typesafe:config java library in an initialization script: *Advanced options* -> *Init Scripts* specify `dbfs:/databricks/scripts/config-install.sh`
         + Further, the script needs to be created and uploaded.
-You can use the following script in a local terminal or in a Databricks notebook:
+You can use the following script in a local terminal:
         ```
         cat << EOF >> ./config-install.sh
         #!/bin/bash